OpenBB-finance/OpenBB/.github/pull_request_template.md

 ### How has this been tested?

 - Please describe the tests that you ran to verify your changes.
-- Provide instructions so we can reproduce.
+- Please provide instructions so we can reproduce.
 - Please also list any relevant details for your test configuration.

-- [ ] Make sure affected commands still run in terminal
+- [ ] Ensure the affected commands still execute in the OpenBB Terminal.
-- [ ] Ensure the SDK still works
+- [ ] Ensure the Platform (previously named SDK) is working as intended.
-- [ ] Check any related reports
+- [ ] Check any related reports.

 ### Checklist

-- [ ] I have performed a self-review of my own code.
+- [ ] I ensure I have self-reviewed my code.
-- [ ] I have commented my code, particularly in hard-to-understand areas.
+- [ ] I have commented/documented my code, particularly in hard-to-understand sections.
 - [ ] I have adhered to the GitFlow naming convention and my branch name is in the format of `feature/feature-name` or `hotfix/hotfix-name`.
 - [ ] Update [our documentation](https://openbb-finance.github.io/OpenBBTerminal/) following [these guidelines](https://github.com/OpenBB-finance/OpenBBTerminal/tree/main/website).
 Update any user guides that are affected by the changes.
 - [ ] Update our tests following [these guidelines](https://github.com/OpenBB-finance/OpenBBTerminal/tree/main/tests).